 - eat plenty of greens, they are natural detoxifiers

-Taking a natural approach to keeping our hormones in balance as we age includes considering supplements, particularly if we’re experiencing specific symptoms.
+Taking a natural approach to balance your hormones as you age includes considering supplements, particularly if you’re experiencing specific symptoms.

 Consult with your health care professional as a first step, particularly if you are taking any medication.